robhami/ZTM_JS/GitHubREADME.md

 Rob@Rob-Laptop MINGW64 ~/Documents/My Websites/zero to mastery/JS/bground_gen
 ```

-THis adds folder called background generator to folders in Windows.
+This adds folder called background generator to folders in Windows.
 The .git file allows communication with GitHub.
 Can now copy and paste code files (index.html  script.js  style.css) and put them into background generator folder that was created when folder cloned.
+You can check status with the **git status** command.

+#### 3. Git Status Command ####

 ```
 Rob@Rob-Laptop MINGW64 ~/Documents/My Websites/zero to mastery/JS/bground_gen